Updated June 2021

 If you do not have a doctor or you are unable to see your regular doctor, Telehealth Ontario (1-866-797-0000) is a free, confidential service you can call to get health advice or information and determine your options.
 For non-urgent issues, options such as the Ontario Virtual Care Clinic are available or you can also search for walk-in clinics near you.
 If you are having a medical emergency, you should call 911 or visit the nearest emergency department.

 Keep in mind that you may still experience delays.
 Health care providers are attempting to address a backlog and there are many precautions doctors must take to ensure they can provide care to patients safely.
-There are still shortages of personal protective equipment (PPE) in some areas of the province or in some practices, some medications are in short supply, and some regions of the province are being harder hit by the pandemic than others especially as additional waves of the outbreak are beginning to happen.

 The wait time to get an in-person appointment is long.
 How can I be seen sooner?